AshBrockway/skynet-for-dummies/README.md

 execute.py - file used to run entire model, developed for when an optimal policy is trained to, not fully functioning.

+grafana - a series of commands to run within a Grafana dashboard (no use directly within this repository)

 Test.ipynb - main file used for execution, also produces test plots.
 NOTE: when you preview this file, it includes the last saved output it ran with.
 Also be sure to run this using a GPU connection, as noted in the 'Usage' section

 job.py - code to randomly generate jobs and jobsets based on parameters within parameters.py.